powenn/HTB-CPTS/CheatSheet/WEB SERVICE & API ATTACKS.md

 > Note: WSDL files can be found in many forms, such as /example.wsdl, ?wsdl, /example.disco, ?disco etc. DISCO is a Microsoft technology for publishing and discovering Web Services.

+`<portType>` describes the operations that can be performed by the web service along with the messages (or the parameters) that have to be passed.

 ```
 [!bash!]$ dirb http://<TARGET IP>:3002